lmstewart88/python-actions-lab/README.md

 ![alt text](/images/default_landing_page.png "Jobs")

-You have successfully deployed app service using GitHub Actions!
+You have successfully deployed app service using GitHub Actions! but there's more to do...

 ## Deploy a sample Python app to Azure
 Now our infrastructure is in place we can proceed to deploy our application code.
 In this lab we will use a simple python web app for demonstration purposes.
 However, in a microservices architecture, this could be one of many APIs interconnecting to form an application.